Xqhare/urd/README.md

         - Instead of main window display a panel with text and button for `next`
         - explain settings page in detail

-## Issues preventing a stable release

-- Creating a new viewport will crash the app if it's not supported by the device
-- max tag length is 46 characters, more starts to break the Metadata UI, below the entry text field

 ## Password protection